tpnguyen-1999/AdventureWorks-Exploring/README.md

 |Jan 2014| Bike Racks| 161| 12840.0| 53|
 |Jul 2013| Bike Racks| 422| 29802.3| 75|
 |Jun 2013| Bike Racks| 363| 24684.0| 57|

+**Best-Selling Subcategories**: Bike Racks and Jerseys account for substantial sales, with March 2014 and July 2013 being notable for strong sales.
+**Seasonal Trends**: Mountain Bikes and Road Bikes experience a peak in sales during the summer, emphasizing the need to boost inventory for this period.\
+**Sales Peaks**: March and May 2014 saw increased demand across several subcategories, likely driven by promotions or seasonal demand surges.

 **3.2: Calculate % YoY growth rate by SubCategory and release top 3 category with highest growth rate.
 Can use metric: quantity_item.
 Round results to 2 decimal**
 - SQL code